What is Kaiser Permanente?

 When will I know if I’ve been selected to receive the scholarship?

-All applicants will be notified via e-mail by March.
-Scholarship winners will be invited to an awards reception to be held in their honor on May 16th, 2019.
+Applicants will be notified by March.
+Scholarship winners will be invited to an awards reception to be held in their honor on April 23rd, 2020.